Hiral Patel

 • Also, if you have a small project and want to get it done quickly.

-In this model, the Cloud Native Development Services rely on virtualization.
+In this model, the cloud-native app development rely on virtualization.
 In PaaS, you get framework software and tools needed to build apps and software– all accessible through the internet.

 Thus, SaaS provides access to ready-made software, but PaaS provides a collection of online tools, development frameworks, databases, and infrastructure for creating bespoke software and streamlining the development process.